ekmekjian/myFTP/README.md

 # myFTP
 An FTP client/server.
-This project has the goal of being able to successfullly transfer a movie from one computer to another on a local network.
+This project has the goal of being able to successfully transfer a movie from one computer to another on a local network.